Robinlovelace/robinlovelace.website/_posts/2013-10-31-vim-for-markdown.md

 ---

 [Vim](http://www.vim.org/) is rapidly becoming my favourite text editor.
-This may seem strange because progress is often seen in terms of larger, flashier and, in terms of computing at least, bulkier and more resource intensive.
-Vim long ago overtook the grotesquely obese and colourful Microsoft Word, which does not even work properly on my favourite operating system Linux without resorting to Wine or booting up an entire virtual machine solves that problem now anyway.
-Both of these solutions add complexity and bother.(although the free [M$ Office clone Kingsoft Office](http://www.noobslab.com/2013/05/microsoft-office-alternative-kingsoft.html)
+This may seem strange because progress is often seen in terms of larger, flashier and - in terms of computing at least - bulkier and more resource intensive.
+Vim long ago overtook the grotesquely obese and colourful Microsoft Word, which does not even work properly on my favourite operating system Linux without resorting to Wine or booting up an entire virtual machine.
+Both of these solutions add complexity and bother.
+In any case, the free [M$ Office clone Kingsoft Office](http://www.noobslab.com/2013/05/microsoft-office-alternative-kingsoft.html)
-Kingsoft's elegant Microsof Word clone, 'Writer', and LibreOffice's open source 'Writer' are both stable, native on Linux and visually attractive.
+Kingsoft's elegant Microsof Word clone, 'Writer', and LibreOffice's open source 'Writer' are both stable, native on Linux and visually attractive, largely solving the problem.
 Much nicer writing in fancy fonts than boring monospace right?
 Well not always - sometimes the visual content of these GUI-based text editors can get in the way and distract from the main task - communication.
 <br><a href="http://www.zimagez.com/zimage/screenshot-311013-162900.php">